Last updated on June 10, 2026

 Wrap Up

-And that’s all I have on the infinity stone artifact subtypes in Magic.
-Some of the most powerful items in Marvel comics promise to be powerful Magic cards in their own right, and I can’t wait to see what future infinity stones look like and the sets in which they appear.
+And that’s all I have on the infinity stone artifact subtype in Magic.
+Some of the most powerful items in Marvel comics are equally powerful Magic cards, and I can’t wait to see what future infinity stones look like and the sets in which they appear.

-What are your thoughts on The Soul Stone?
+What are your thoughts on these legendary artifacts?
 What would you like to see from other Magic Infinity Stones?
-Let me know in the comments below or over on the Draftsim Discord.
+Let me know in the comments or over on the Draftsim Discord.

 Until next time, wield your power responsibly!